duderstadt-lab/Julia_KCP_Notebooks/README.md

 * IJulia kernel: https://github.com/JuliaLang/IJulia.jl.
 * R kernel: https://github.com/IRkernel/IRkernel

-Within Julia you will need to run the following code once before you can run the change points code:
+Within Julia you will need to install the Roots package once before you can run the change points code:
-* Roots package: Pkg.add("Roots").
+* Pkg.add("Roots").

 In R, you will need to run the following commands once before you can run the analysis notebooks:
 * install.packages("tidyverse")